STAR TREK:

 Also copying a pattern from the less successful "City on the Edge of Forever", it is unclear exactly how the impact of Sisko and Bashir's presence in the rioting situation can so impact the course of history such that Starfleet no longer exists.
 I'd sooner believe that perhaps a slightly less friendly version of Starfleet might be the logical extension of their version of history, perhaps with a different name, and easily with its headquarters in a different major Earth city.
 Having it not exist at all is going a bit too far to be believable.

 In any case, is "hostage taking" really the right approach?
-Although many good scenes are delivered where characters debate a worthy issue to an extent rarely seen on Star Trek, the situation in the Sanctuary blocks has arisen in part out of citizens expecting their governments to take care of them, and perhaps even more basically, from cramming too many people into too small an urban space.
+Although many good scenes are delivered where characters debate a worthy issue to an extent rarely seen on Star Trek, the situation in the episode's Sanctuary blocks has arisen in part out of citizens expecting their governments to take care of them, and perhaps even more basically, from cramming too many people into too small an urban space.
 Perhaps a better idea would have been blasting the Sanctuary walls down irreparably, letting everyone out where they could proactively find or create their own jobs.

-In the end, this story almost serves as a bit of a template for the time travel aspects of the upcoming feature film "Star Trek 8: First Contact", including going back to a time that is history for the regular characters but future for the audience (very cool), and including its choice of getting Jonathan Frakes to direct the second half.
+This story almost serves as a bit of a template for the time travel aspects of the upcoming feature film "Star Trek 8: First Contact", including going back to a time that is history for the regular characters but future for the audience (very cool), and including its choice of getting Jonathan Frakes to direct the second half.
 Unlike Star Trek 8, this one is a bit more clumsy with explanations of time travel dynamics, and is in danger of looking dated now that we're closer to 2024 when this is set than 1994/95 when this was made.
 It certainly delivers yet another most interesting drama for Deep Space Nine's third season, although the third season up to this point has been so good and so much better than the second season that "Past Tense" certainly has a lot of healthy competition.
 Bring it on.

 Destiny